Geoff Strong

+Arsenal F.C. in 1964, Geoffrey Strong standing third player from the right.

 Geoffrey Hugh Strong (19 September 1937 – 17 June 2013) was an English professional footballer who scored 98 goals from 313 appearances in the Football League playing for Arsenal, Liverpool and Coventry City.
 He began his career as an inside forward, but went on to occupy every outfield position.

 Early life and career

 Strong was born in Kirkheaton, Northumberland, in 1937.
 He trained as a machine-tool fitter and played amateur football for his local club, Stanley United.
 Strong's 14 goals from his first four appearances of the 1957–58 Northern League season did not pass unnoticed, and in November 1957, he signed amateur forms with Football League First Division club Arsenal.

 Arsenal

 Strong played mainly in the Gunners youth and reserve sides and his first-team debut was delayed by his call-up for National Service in April 1960.
 He finally started for the first team against Newcastle United on 17 September 1960, two days before his 23rd birthday; he scored the last goal as Arsenal won 5–0.

 Strong played 19 league games that season, scoring ten goals, and appeared in 20 the following season, 1961–62, before finally becoming an automatic first-choice in 1962–63.
 Playing as an inside forward or centre forward, Strong formed a lethal attacking partnership with Joe Baker and became a regular goalscorer for the club – his record being 31 in all competitions in 1963–64; Baker and Strong together scored 62 that season.

 However, despite Strong and Baker's goalscoring efforts, Arsenal were going through a barren patch; the best league position they achieved during this period was seventh, and they made little impact in the FA Cup.
 Strong made it clear he wanted to move to a more successful club.
 Although he was still a regular starter at the start of the 1964–65 season, Arsenal sold him for £40,000 to Liverpool in November 1964.
 He had scored 77 goals from 137 matches for the Gunners.